TABLE SALT VS PINK SALT

 - Helps regulate the body's natural sleep cycle

 For cooking it is often used for savoury dishes and salads.
-The benefit is you can use very little - a small sprinkling to achieve the desired result.
+The benefit is you can use very little - a small pinch to achieve the desired result.

 WHAT ABOUT OTHER NATURAL SALTS?

-You don't need to use Himalayan salt but it is a good example of the benefits of using natural salts over processed table salts.
+You don't need to use Himalayan or pink salt specifically but it is a good example of the benefits of using natural salts over processed table salts.

-Pink Murray River, Fleur De Sel, Celtic and Maldon sea salt are all natural sea salts that have just as many benefits.
+Murray River, Fleur De Sel, Celtic and Maldon sea salt are all natural sea salts that are of high quality.

 RECOMMENDED DAILY INTAKE (RDI) PER DAY